drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Installation.rst

   Please note that the singularity image and this documentation is updated with each release.
   This means that the most recent documentation may not be 100% compatible with the singularity image that you have.
   For example, additional parameters and functionality were implemented in v1.0.2 that was not available in v0.0.4.
+  There is documentation to match each release so be sure you're using documentation that matches your singularity image.

   You can check the version of your singularity image to match with documentation with: